mjordan/islandora_workbench/README.md

 node_id,field_description,field_rights,field_access_terms,field_member_of
 100,This is my new title,I have changed my mind.
 This item is yours to keep.,27,45
 ```

+Multivalued fields are also supported in the update task.
+See details above.

 The config file for update operations looks like this (note the `task` option is 'update'):